nextauthjs/docs/docs/adapters/typeorm.md

 # TypeORM

-This Adapter is used to support SQL-flavored databases, and mostly kept around for legacy reasons.
+This Adapter is used to support SQL-flavored databases (like SQLite, MySQL, MSSQL, MariaDB, CockroachDB, etc.) through [TypeORM](https://typeorm.io), and mostly kept around for legacy reasons.
 (See the warning below.)

 :::note
 If you previously used this Adapter with MongoDB, check out the [MongoDB Adapter](/adapters/mongodb) instead.